jplevyak/ic-certified-blockchain/README.md

 ### Log Rotation

 In some use cases it may be desirable to backup and remove old blocks from the canister smart contract.
-Since the committed log entries are individually certitifed, they can be verified independent of the smart contract so the backup can be used as a primary source.
+Since the committed log entries are individually certified, they can be verified independent of the smart contract so the backup can be used as a primary source.
 Safe backup and clearing of old log entries is done via a process of log rotation.
 Internally the blockchain log is broken up into a primary part and a secondary part.
-Peridically a backup agent should `get_block()` all blocks between `first()` and `mid()` (the first index beyond the secondary part) then call `rotate()` which makes the primary secondary, deletes the data in the old secondary and makes it primary.
-Note that log indexes are preseved (do not change) over time and that `find()` continues to work for entries in both the primary and secondary parts of the log.
+Periodically a backup agent should `get_block()` all blocks between `first()` and `mid()` (the first index beyond the secondary part) then call `rotate()` which makes the primary secondary, deletes the data in the old secondary and makes it primary.
+Note that log indexes are preserved (do not change) over time and that `find()` continues to work for entries in both the primary and secondary parts of the log.

 ## Development

-### Depenedencies
+### Dependencies

 * node, npm
 * rustup, cargo, rustc with wasm
-* hash\_tree.rs is copied from github.com/dfinity/agent-rssrc/hash\_tree/mod.rs
+* hash\_tree.rs is copied from github.com/dfinity/agent-rs/src/hash\_tree/mod.rs

 ### Setup